DrJieTao/data6900/week3/demo_prompts.md

 *   **Segment 4:** "Now that we've hardened our tools, let's run them as a single assembly line to get our Proof of Life."
 *   **Segment 5:** "Finally, we need the numbers for our KPI Dashboard.
 If your transcript was vague, this prompt will give you the industry benchmarks you need to calculate ROI."

-I understand the frustration—but looking at the report you just shared, the prompt **actually succeeded** in its most important mission!

-It correctly identified the **"Contextual Hallucination"** in the `target_line_item`.
-It caught that the Gatekeeper was "people-pleasing" by using the transcript's "shipping" instead of the CSV's "Logistics" for the $10,000 transaction.

-The reason it might feel like it "doesn't work" is that it's being too "chatty" or not sufficiently aggressive in its **Verdict**.
-To make this "Engineer-Ready" for your video, we need to tighten the **Link 3.2 (The Logic Detective)** so it uses that finding to trigger the **FAIL** sequence and provide the **FIX**.

----

-### **Artifact 3: The Universal Forensic Audit Chain (Step 3 - Finalized)**

-### **Recording Narrative: The "Aha!"
-Moment**

-In your video, this sequence is your strongest "Teaching Moment":

-1.  **The Error:** You run the Gatekeeper.
-It produces `"target_line_item": "shipping"`.
-2.  **The Audit (3.1):** You run the Forensic Auditor.
-You point at the screen: *"Look, the AI caught itself.
-It sees that for the $10,000 anchor, the CSV says 'Logistics' but it used the transcript's 'shipping.'
-This is a Contextual Hallucination."*
-3.  **The Verdict (3.2):** You run the Logic Detective.
-It gives a big **FAIL**.
-4.  **The Fix (3.3):** You get the revised prompt.
-You narrate: *"We are now adding a 'System of Record' guardrail.
-This tells the AI: if the human and the database disagree, the database wins."*
-5.  **The Success:** You re-run the extraction with the fixed prompt and show the **Grounded JSON** (Logistics).

-### **Why this is better:**
-- It uses the **AI's own audit** as the reason to change the prompt.
-- It proves to students that **"Prompt Engineering" is a cycle of testing**, not a one-time guess.
-- It is **Universal** because Link 3.1 uses "Anchor" logic that works on any dataset.

-**Does this sequence of three distinct prompts feel ready for your Segment 3 demonstration?**